cmd-stream/cmd-stream-go/README.md

 ) error {
   // It uses Receiver here.
   result := Result(receiver.Add(...))
   // And sends back the result.
-In general, a command can send back several
+  // In general, a command can send back multiple results, which will be
-  // results, which will be received by the client in order.
+  // received by the client in order.
   // If an error was encountered during execution, the command can send it back
   // to the client as a result, or it can simply return it.
 In the latter case,
   // the connection to the client will be closed.